aws/aws-cli/awscli/examples/s3/sync.rst

     upload: test.txt to s3://mybucket/test.txt
     upload: test2.txt to s3://mybucket/test2.txt
     delete: s3://mybucket/test3.txt

+**Sync from local directory to S3 bucket while excluding files that match a specified pattern**

 The following ``sync`` command syncs objects under a specified prefix and bucket to files in a local directory by uploading the local files to s3.
 Because the ``--exclude`` parameter flag is thrown, all files matching the pattern